-- · Apply for passport
+- Apply for passport

-- Arrange student visa (student VISA 500
+- Arrange Australian student visa

-- · Check documents on Department of Immigration
+- Check documents with the Department of Homme Affairs

-- · Make contact with Byron Yoga Centre
+- Make contact with Byron Yoga Centre

 - Arrange for immunizations and medications from your doctor

 - Apply for a credit card and/or arrange sufficient funds

 - Confirm overseas access to your funds with your bank

 - Make travel arrangements

 - Arrange travel insurance

-- · Advise Byron Yoga Centre of travel details
+- Advise Byron Yoga Centre of travel details

 - Arrange accommodation

 - Arrange transport from airport to accommodation

 - Pack bags, being sure to include the following:

-- Contact details of Byron Yoga Centre's representative John Ogilvie
+- Contact details of Byron Yoga Centre's International Student team

 - Enough currency for taxis, buses, phone calls etc. in the event of an emergency

-- Important documents:
+- Prepare a folder with important documents:

 - THIS HANDBOOK!

 - Passport

-- Letter of Offer
+- Letter of Offer signed by you with the receipt of payment

 - COE (Confirmation of Enrolment)

 - Certified copies of qualifications & certificates

 - Travel insurance policy

 - ID cards, driver's license, birth certificate (or copy)